rubytogether/rubytogether.org/app/views/news/2020-04-28-April-2020-monthly-update.html.md

 * Merging bundler-site and RubyGems guides PRs.
 * Updating our ElasticSearch Index to support prefix queries; previously these were returning incomplete search results.
 * Investigating Intermittent CI failure rubygems/bundler-site/issues/519.
-* Merging a PR to add validation to string columns with user input rubygems/rubygems.org#2346
+* Working on a PR to add validation to string columns with user input rubygems/rubygems.org#2346
-* Fixed the broken animation on stats page and ensured Github stars count were using the metadata URI attributes rubygems/rubygems.org#2335
+* Fixing the broken animation on stats page and ensuring Github stars count were using the metadata URI attributes rubygems/rubygems.org#2335
-* Working on optimizations for our stats and just_updated endpoints, this will help us reduce 1200ms and 600ms in response time respectively. rubygems/rubygems.org#2333
+* Working on optimizations for our stats and just_updated endpoints; this will help us reduce 1200ms and 600ms in response time respectively. rubygems/rubygems.org#2333
 * Finishing work on reset of rate limit on successful gem push rubygems/rubygems.org#2311

 @johnfrancismccann helped us to make sure our releases page shows a consistent number of items per page.